City-of-Helsinki/drupal-tools/README.md

 ### Self update

-You should always update `drupal/helfi_drupal_tools` package before running the command.
+You should always update `drupal/helfi_drupal_tools` package before running the command:

+- `composer update drupal/helfi_drupal_tools`

 This check can be disabled by passing `--no-self-update` flag.